VipinDevelops/introduction-to-github_2/index.md

-# <h1> starting learning using markdown using github skills
+# <h1> starting learning markdown using github skills
 # <h3> i learned creating repo's and  branchs and also adding and merging files